john-arul1/MINICHEM/docs/source/theory.rst

 condensed species is such that, the moles of each condensed phase species is directly obtained from the solution of Eq. :eq:`solid_langrage_multiplier` and :eq:`r_matrix_equation`, without applying any correction.
 If all :math:`x^g` values are positive, they are considered as the guessed value for the next iteration.
-If not, then guessed values are corrected with the following Eq.\ as,
+If not, then guessed values are corrected with the following Eq.\ as [Gunnar_Eriksson1971]_,

 .. math::
     :label: y_i_improved